aurorabaylessedwards/Coding_Exercise/README.md

 ![open_pycharm](/open_pycharm.png?raw=true "open PyCharm")

 ## You will see an error prompting you to set up your python interpreter for the project.
-Click on the error to address the problem.

 Set up an interpreter in python 3.x (7 or 8).

 ![configure_interpreter](/configure_interpreter.png?raw=true "configure interpreter")

-Next download the packages you need [geopandas](https://geopandas.org/install.html), [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html), and [shapely](https://pypi.org/project/Shapely/).
+## Download the packages you need [geopandas](https://geopandas.org/install.html), [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html), and [shapely](https://pypi.org/project/Shapely/).

 ![install_packages](/install_packages.png?raw=true "install packages")

 Please, reach out if you have any questions to abayless-edwards at QSI.